rmathena79/put-a-bird-on-it/README.md

 * (Can't find a good source without scraping) Show pictures in popups

 TODO
-* Add a STOP button when loading
 * Make Enter work for applying filters
-* Show what filters were used for currently displayed result set
 * Simplify name selection with dropsdowns for genus or full scientific name
+* Add trend lines for genus, probably on a second Y axis
 * Consolidate redundant code
 * Move "normalization" script to a simple .py or maybe the math-ena module, and don't call it "normalization".
 * Probably make all table and column names lowercase